matifali/logos/README.md

-# logos
+# Logos
 A collection of common logos

 ## Usage
-Always use the raw link.
+You should always use the raw link.

+## Disclaimer
+All third-party trademarks (including logos and icons) referenced herein are the property of their respective owners.
+Unless specifically designated.